WeilonYing/MoreSlimes/README.md

 ## Contributions and development
 Feel free to report bugs through GitHub Issues.
 You're also welcome to make pull requests.

-If you wish to contribute to this plugin's development, or make a fork, clone this project and use Maven to resolve the plugin's dependencies.
+If you wish to contribute to this plugin's development, it is highly recommended that you use Maven to resolve the plugin's dependencies.
 Seriously, use Maven.
 It's a godsend for anything that depends on an external library.